Intro CS Syllabus

 Correctness, while very important, does not count for everything!
 Students should remember that their programs must exhibit good design and style in order to receive full credit.

-Late assignments receive a one-point penalty for each day past their due date.
+Late assignments receive a penalty for each day past their due date.
 Unless otherwise noted, assignments are due by the beginning of class (not during or after class).
 Students should always turn in late or incorrect programs, as a zero grade can cause serious damage to the term grade.

 Extensions may be granted under certain circumstances.
 However, be warned that extensions usually require some form of "trade" to be made with the instructor (for example, detention in exchange for extra time).
 Extensions are more likely if there is evidence that the student has been working diligently and has an honest need for more time; waiting until the last minute to ask for an extension is not recommended.